Grand Theft Auto VI in 2023? Take-Two SEC filing hints at release date

 First, since Grand Theft Auto VI isn’t ready for current-gen, Rockstar will want to wait until the next-gen consoles are more well established.
 The studio doesn’t want to leave money on the table by selling to 25 million people on next-gen in 2022 when it could reach a bigger customer base a year later as folks buy more consoles.

 Rockstar is also in no rush to replace Grand Theft Auto V. The game continues to sell month-after-month, and GTA Online brings in a ton of revenue.
 A GTA VI needs to seamlessly pick up that momentum.
 So it’s important that Rockstar gets the game right.
-Even more crucial is figuring out how to transition the GTA Online audience to any potential followup in GTA VI.
+Even more crucial is figuring out how to transition the GTA Online audience to any potential follow-up in GTA VI.

 Coming up with that plan and executing on it will take time.
 And a 2023 release provides plenty of runway to figure it out.